Make a difference helping local families from diagnosis through treatment

 Our incredible team of volunteers help us make a real difference in patient-facing roles, directly impacting the lives of local families facing life-limiting illness.

 There are many ways you could help our patients, from diagnosis through treatment.
-We’ll provide you with any necessary training, offering emotional and practical support, to deliver our Compassionate Neighbours and Supporting Hands roles, as they support our popular Supportive Care and Community Hospice at Home services.
+We’ll provide you with any necessary training, offering emotional and practical support.

 Whether you have specific experience you’d like to put to good use, or fancy learning some new skills, we’d love to hear from you.